zachmccabe/zachmccabe.github.io/now.md

 layout: kaoliang3_article
 title: Now
 date: 2019-08-28
-update: 2020-02-20
+updated: 2020-02-20
 description: "Right now, I'm..."
 cta: What are you up to now? <a href="mailto:hello@zachmccabe.com">hello@zachmccabe.com</a>

 ---

-Updated: {{ page.date | date: "%b %d %Y" }} • Right now, I'm pulling at a Blacklegged [tick.]
+Updated: {% include print_update.html %} • Right now, I'm pulling at a Blacklegged [tick.]
 I've been down in the bottomlands, clearing brush and fixing fence before the poison ivy leafs out.
 Spring is already here, and I love that.

 Since you were last here at `/now`, I've published v2 of my [field guide.]
 With that out of the way: